HELLO, I'M

 Bruno Cesar Krause Moras, Christina Joslin, Konstantina Gkritza, Ph.D

-This paper was accepted for presentation at the Transportation Research Board (TRB) Annual Meeting 2025
+This paper was presented at the Transportation Research Board (TRB) Annual Meeting 2025

 (TRBAM-25-02448), January 5–9, 2025.